CDonnerer/xgboost-distribution/README.rst

 ===========

 ``XGBDistribution`` follows the `XGBoost scikit-learn API`_, except for an additional keyword in the constructor for specifying the distribution.
+The full list of available distributions can be found in the `documentation`_.
 Given some data, we can fit a model:

 .. code-block:: python